- What is the 10 year rule on long residence?

 What does “lawful” mean?

 To succeed under the 10 year rule, the 10 years of residence must be continuous and lawful.
-“Lawful residence” is defined at paragraph 276A(b) as:
+“Lawful residence” is defined at paragraph 276A as:

-So, living in the UK with leave to enter or remain is lawful for the purposes of a long residence application, as is temporary admission (e.g. asylum seekers) or exemption from control (e.g. diplomats) if that status is immediately followed by leave.
+So living in the UK with leave to enter or remain is lawful for the purposes of a long residence application, as is exemption from control (e.g. diplomats) if that status is immediately followed by leave, such as in the case of “deemed leave” acquired by virtue of section 8A of the Immigration Act 1971.

 Is it possible to qualify under the 10 year rule even if there are gaps in lawful residence?

-The Home Office Long Residence guidance confirms that an application may be granted even when there are periods of overstay, provided the applicant:
+The Long Residence guidance, and the Court of Appeal in Hoque EWCA Civ 1357, confirm that an application may be granted even when there are periods of overstay, provided the applicant:

 has short gaps in lawful residence through making previous applications out of time by no more than 28 calendar days where those gaps end before 24 November 2016